arrancscott/the-journey-js-test/README.md

+# Sdf Generator

-Sinatra app - generates a random string with some fucking sdf
+Sinatra app - generates a random string with some fucking sdf for y'all to stick on your websites yo